Welcome

 How I Work

 We all experience things very differently and one way of working isn't always right for everyone all of the time.
-So that our work is always tailored to meet your individual needs and preferences, I often incorporate different counselling methods so that we're always working in the way that you feel is best for you.
-I can also offer CBT and Therapeutic Art Art Counselling and Mindfulness as stand alone therapies if these are ways of working you're particularly interested in.
+So that our work is always tailored to meet your individual needs and preferences, I often incorporate different counselling methods so that we're always working in the way you feel is best for you.

 We will only ever work at a speed that feels right for you and there is never any pressure to move faster in our sessions than you feel safe and comfortable going.
-It may be that you would like help to process and navigate feelings of loss or you might be looking for tools and techniques that help you make positive changes.
+It may be that you would like help to process and navigate feelings of loss or you might be looking for tools and techniques to help you with feelings of stress, anxiety or depression.
 Whatever you would like from therapy, our work together will always be a partnership, not someone giving you advice or telling you what to do which, however well intended, isn't always helpful.
 Instead, I will help you find your own answers by walking beside you and supporting you every step of the way.

 As a member of the British Association for Counselling and Psychotherapy (BACP), I work to the highest professional standards to ensure your safety and wellbeing are always at the centre of everything we do.